michielbdejong/codespaces-weirdness/README.md

 touch Dockerfile
 docker build -t d2 .
 docker run d2
-# now you will see "Hello from d1"
+# now you will correctly see "Hello from d2"
 ```

 So even when you're building the d2 image with --no-cache,